/>

 Families of Veterans Guild

-On 12 May 2026 the Department of Veterans’ Affairs (DVA) announced a $5,000 Annual Monetary Limit on allied health services for Veteran Card holders as part of the Federal Budget.
+On 12 May 2026, the Department of Veterans’ Affairs (DVA) announced a $5,000 annual monetary limit on allied health services for Veteran Card holders as part of the Federal Budget.

 The proposal